-Added value to business entities from Internal Control Review
+What is the Added value to business entities from Internal Control Review?

-- Identify efficiency and effectiveness of the internal control systems in place in the business entity through addition or updates to ensure sustainable updates.
+- Identify efficiency and effectiveness of the internal control systems in place in the business entity through addition or updates to ensure sustainable updates; and

 - Enhance the business entity’s performance efficiency and competitive capabilities through having the ability to face unforeseen changes in the market and define the causes of failure to implement the internal control systems.

 What are the Services offered by Baker Tilly?